 Safety and Exercise

-There are some safety issues to consider before starting an exercise program.
-Because of this, you should start by talking to your provider and healthcare team.
-They will be able to discuss with you when it is safe to exercise and how to go about getting started.
-Because exercise programs should be individualized based on your current medical and functional status, you may be referred to a physical therapist to help you with this.
-A physical therapist can help create an exercise program to meet your individual needs and goals.
-A physical therapist will help guide you through your exercise routine, supervise your treatment session to ensure that you are doing the exercises correctly and safely, and will also work together with your healthcare provider.
+There are some safety issues to think about before starting an exercise program.
+Start by talking to your provider about when it is safe to exercise and how you can get started.
+A PT (physical therapist) can help make an exercise program to meet your needs and goals.
+A PT will help by showing you an exercise routine, watching to make sure you are doing the exercises correctly and safely, and talking to your provider about how you are doing.

-Fatigue: Exercise can help with managing fatigue, which is a very common side effect of cancer treatment.
-Depending on how you are feeling, you may need to keep your exercise program at a low intensity and/or exercise for a shorter amount of time.
+- Fatigue: Exercise can help lessen fatigue, a common side effect of cancer treatment.
+Based on how you are feeling, you may need to keep your activity at a low intensity and/or exercise for a shorter amount of time.
 You will need to listen to your body and do what works best for you.

-Infection Risk: If your white blood cell count is low, it might not be a good idea to work out in a public gym or pool because of the exposure to germs.
-If you do go to a public gym or pool, make sure to clean the equipment before and after use and reduce direct exposure and contact of your skin along surfaces.
-Also, make sure to wash your hands after you are finished.
-Survivors who have had a bone marrow transplant are usually advised to avoid exposures to public gyms and pools for at least one year after transplantation.
+- Infection Risk: If your white blood cell count is low, you may want to avoid a public gym or pool.
+If you go to a public gym or pool, make sure to clean the equipment before and after use.
+Make sure to wash your hands after you are done.

-Bleeding: It is not uncommon for a cancer patient to have low blood counts, which can lead to a lower level of oxygen in their blood or an impaired ability to stop bleeding if it starts.
-Because of this, your labs should be monitored to ensure that your blood counts are at a safe level.
-To protect yourself from bleeding, do not participate in contact sports or activities that may result in a fall.
-Be careful when using a new piece of gym equipment and ask for help using it to prevent bruising.
+- Ask your provider if your blood counts are a concern for exercising.
+To protect yourself from bleeding, do not do contact sports or activities that may lead to a fall.
+Be careful when using a new piece of gym equipment and ask for help to prevent bruising or bleeding.

-Listen to your Body: Always remember that you know YOUR body better than anyone else.
-It is imperative that you listen to your body while exercising.
+- Listen to your Body: Always remember that you know YOUR body best.
+It is important that you listen to your body while exercising.
+Stop if you are too tired or if something hurts.

 Evidence-based physical activity guidelines for cancer survivors: Current guidelines, knowledge gaps and future research directions by L.M.
 Buffart, D.A.
 Galvão, J. Brug, M.J.M.
 Chinapaw, R.U.
 Newton